abelardopardo/ontask_b/docs_src/Using/workflow_ops.rst

 .. figure:: /scaptures/schedule_action_json.png
    :align: center

-The fields in this form are:
+The additional fields in this form are:

-Name
-  A name to identify this scheduling (a user may have several of these actions pending in a workflow)

-Description
-  A brief description explaining this scheduled action (for example, "send reminder before the exam")

 Column to select elements
   A column to show its values and allow to review and exclude some of the entries.
 This option is useful to perform a final check and remove entries that cannot be removed with the action filter.